Treaty of Compiègne (1624): Provisions

 The principal negotiators were Richelieu for France and Nicolaas van den Bouckhorst, Sweder van Haersolte, and Arnold van Randwijck for the Dutch Republic.
-The signatories were Louis XIII of France and Frederick Henry, Prince of Orange.
+The signatories were Louis XIII and Frederick Henry, Prince of Orange.

 The term of the treaty was three years, during which France would pay subsidies as long as the Dutch continued fighting Spain.
 They received an immediate payment of 480,000 thalers, with the second instalment in November; by 1625, France was funding approximately 8% of the total Dutch defence budget.

 At this point, the French Navy was a negligible force, while the bulk of their merchant fleet was controlled by Huguenots.
 The Dutch gave France the right to purchase warships, agreed to contribute twenty for a joint attack on the Republic of Genoa, provide protection against pirates based in the Barbary States, and favourable terms for transporting French goods.
 However, they refused to allow French merchants to join voyages made by the Dutch East India Company or Dutch West India Company; the treaty ultimately agreed only to 'continue discussions'.

+The Treaty of Compiègne was concluded on 10 June, ratified by the States General of the Netherlands on 12 July and by Louis XIII on 4 September.